 Q: How is in-lieu fee different from other types of mitigation?

-A: In-Lieu Fee mitigation: In-lieu fee programs sell advance credits to permit recipients whose obligation to provide compensatory mitigation is then transferred to the sponsor of an approved in-lieu fee program.
+A: In-lieu fee programs sell advance mitigation credits to permit recipients whose obligation to provide compensatory mitigation is then transferred to the sponsor of an approved in-lieu fee program.
 The sponsor of the ILF program then becomes responsible for the success of mitigation projects.
 The ILF projects are usually constructed after impacts have occurred and fees have been collected.

 Other approaches to provide compensation for wetland impacts that result from development are listed below: